Jung, Archetypes and Tarot

 At the very least, knowing this insight makes for writing very strong character arcs for authors.
 Myth, fairy tales and dreams are allegorical stories of becoming psychologically whole by beating not just mythical monsters and dark villains, but also repairing the shadow beasts of a fractured inner psyche.

-Inner intuition and the subconscious mind is talked about often in Tarot circles, but it may hide more secrets than even Tarot users previously suspected!
+Inner intuition and the Unconscious mind is talked about often in Tarot circles, but it may hide more secrets than even Tarot users previously suspected!

 Conclusion